cjgeyer/glmdr/README.md

-Right now nothing is working.
-Nothing to see here yet.
+Right now only the fitting function (glmdr) and its corresponding summary method work.
+Not much to see here yet.

 This is an [R](https://www.r-project.org/) package, which will eventually be submitted to [CRAN](https://cran.r-project.org/) but is still in development